Authorize access to blobs using Azure Active Directory

 To learn how to assign an Azure built-in role to a security principal, see Assign an Azure role for access to blob data.
 To learn how to list Azure RBAC roles and their permissions, see List Azure role definitions.

 Only roles explicitly defined for data access permit a security principal to access blob data.
-Built-in roles such as Owner, Contributor, and Storage Account Contributor permit a security principal to manage a storage account, but do not provide access to the blob data within that account via Azure AD.
+Built-in roles such as Owner, Contributor, and Storage Account Contributor permit a security principal to manage a storage account, but don't provide access to the blob data within that account via Azure AD.
 However, if a role includes Microsoft.Storage/storageAccounts/listKeys/action, then a user to whom that role is assigned can access data in the storage account via Shared Key authorization with the account access keys.
 For more information, see Choose how to authorize access to blob data in the Azure portal.

 Azure role assignments may take up to 30 minutes to propagate.